rust-lang/compiler-team/procedures/crates.md

 - Be added to the list at the bottom of this page.
 - Follow semantic versioning.
 - Use `@bors` and `@rust-highfive`.
+- Use labels that are compatible with the existing triage process.
+This will allow nominated issues in your out-of-tree crate to be discussed during triage meetings.
+    - eg. `T-compiler`, `I-nominated` (a full list is to be decided)

 ### Is there a requirement for community infrastructure for an out-of-tree crate?
 There is no requirement that community infrastructure (such as Zulip servers/streams) be created for